 Most visitors head north from Windhoek to the vast arid landscape of the Etosha National Park.
 Despite its hostile conditions this is one of the best places to see big game in Namibia.
-Inside the park it is possible to find accommodation at one of the government run self catering villages or there are plenty of lodges outside of the park gates.
-Visitors can self drive throughout the park or join one of the guided game drives which depart from the park compounds.
+Inside the park it is possible to find accommodation at one of the excellent government-run self catering villages, or there are plenty of lodges outside of the park gates.
+Visitors can self drive throughout the park or join one of the guided game drives which depart from the park offices.

 Around the edge of the park, there are a number of smaller private reserves, sometimes these have no dividing fence to Etosha so animals are free to roam.
 Onguma and Ongava both offer game drives on their own properties as well as excursions into Etosha.